 If an appeal decision changes the scores of a race, is the race committee required to change the scores of the race and, when appropriate, a series?

 When the decision of a protest committee is changed or reversed upon appeal, the final standings and the awards must be adjusted accordingly (see Case 61).

-Published by the US Sailing Appeals Committee © 2017
+Published by the US Sailing Appeals Committee revised February 14, 2019